tensorflow/tfjs-website/source/tutorials/mnist.md

 `MnistData` splits the entire dataset into training data and test data.
 When we train the model, the classifier will only see the training set, and when we evaluate it we will only evaluate it with the data from the test set.
 By hiding the test set from the model during training, we can better see how well it has trained by evaluating it on unseen data.

 When training the MNIST classifier, it is important that the data is randomly shuffled so the model isn’t affected by the ordering of the images we feed.
-If we were to feed all of the “1”s digits first, the model might learn to simply predict “1” always and so we haven’t actually learned anything.
+For example, we were to feed all of the “1”s digits first, the model might learn to simply predict “1” always and so we haven’t actually learned anything.

 `MnistData` has two public methods: